kev197/stockHMM/README.md

 ### Code

-Using yfinance to fetch stock data and ta to compute technical indicators, define the signal vectors as a list of various preprocessed stock attributes and indicators.
+Using yfinance to fetch stock data and the ta library to compute technical indicators.
+Define the observation vector as a list of preprocessed stock attributes and indicators.

 We use the open-source library hmmlearn to implement a GMM approach.
 That is, fit gaussian mixtures to each state's emission density and use EM to maximize the likelihood of the model producing the time-indexed stochastic process of observable signals.